- The Russia-Ukraine war increased fuel prices in many countries including India.

 Petrol and diesel pricing depends on several factors.
 Final retail price = crude oil price (international price of crude oil) + refinery charges + transport charges + dealers’ commission + Central Excise Duty (Imposed by Central government) + Value Added Tax (VAT) & surcharges (Imposed by state government).

 One of the main reasons for the high fuel prices is high taxes by central and state governments (Central Excise duty + VAT & surcharges).
-As of April 2021, two-third of the price we pay for petrol goes to central and state governments as taxes.
+As of March 2022, approx half of the price we pay for petrol goes to central and state governments as taxes.
 India is one of the most highly fuel-taxed countries in the world.
 The government explained that this revenue is needed to spend on welfare schemes.

 - Petrol and diesel are still not in the ambit of GST (Goods & Services Tax).
 If they come under GST, taxes on taxes will be avoided and hence the retail prices will be reduced.

 - The efficiency of petroleum refineries in India is one of the worst in the world.
 This is contributing to the price rise of petrol and diesel.

 - India is third in the top countries that use crude oil after the USA & China.
 But the problem is that India does not have many oil reserves.
 Over 80% of the crude oil for our fuel needs is imported.
 So, import costs will be added to the final price.
 There is a lack of investment in the exploration of crude oil reserves within the country.